Skip to main content

 }

-and thus will instruct the Configurator preview section with the following manifest
+The component exposes the static getter __manifest thus instructing the Configurator preview section with the following manifest

 import type { Manifest } from '@micro-lc/compose-toolkit'